RonitSama/weaver_solver/README.md

 # weaver_solver
 A functional solver for the widely-played word game Weaver at https://wordwormdormdork.com/.
 Programmed in CPython.

 The simplest analogy for Weaver is a word ladder.
 The starting and ending words are given, and the task is to come up with words to connect them.
-The trick is that each succeeding word may only have only a one-letter difference.
+The trick is that each succeeding word may only have a one-letter difference.
 For example, a valid word to follow "same" is "fame", and an invalid word would be "fume".
 To get to "fume", you would need to have "same" -> "fame" -> "fume".

 /src/solver.py is the main file to run.
 Make sure to change the path to your Chromedriver in /src/solve_on_site.py.